rockkingjy/OpenTracker/readme.md

 **Attention!** OpenTracker is **NOT** designed just for tracking human beings as the demo images, it can track **everything**, even some special points!

+**2018/08/30 -- New features** Support Initialize by Object Detection using [Darknet](https://github.com/rockkingjy/darknet) and track.

 **2018/08/27 -- New features** Support ECO API.

 **2018/08/24 -- New features** Now ECO runs "almost" real-time on Raspberry Pi 3!